Studying in Europe - Erasmus

 How and where do I apply for Erasmus+?

 You must first fill in the online application form.
-To do so, log in to the outgoings application portal with your university credentials, select the Erasmus+ Outgoings form, fill in all the fields (don’t forget to mark each individual page as fully completed) and submit the form.
-After submission, a PDF with your application details will be generated.
-This is for your records.
-The following documents must also be included (and uploaded to the online form):
+Please also take note of the subject-specific requirements (see point 2).
+Please also take note of the subject-specific requirements (see point 2).
+To apply, log in to the outgoings application portal with your university credentials, select the Erasmus+ Outgoings form, fill in all the fields (don’t forget to mark each individual page as fully completed) and submit the form.
+After submission, a PDF document containing your application details will be generated.
+This document is for your records.
+In addition, it is mandatory to enclose the following documents (and upload them to the online form):

 - Humanities